 When beginners first pick up the game, they quickly grasp how to control their goat and even understand the general objective of the game.
 At an intermediate skill level, players begin to utilize abilities like shield, charge, and skill.
 To become a master, timing becomes essential to help you recover from a fall by pressing the action button as you bounce.

-I designed the game so difficulty for a master to win increases, leveling the playing field once again.
+I designed the game so difficult for a master to win increases, leveling the playing field once again.
 I achieved the leveling indirectly by a function used to push forward an end game.
 Two seconds are removed from the total thirty seconds for every time you get your goat to the top after you’ve been spawned.
 A player who makes it to the top and falls ten times will remove twenty seconds from their total thirty.
 So every time they make it to the top they will only have ten seconds to stay on top and win.
 Balance is achieved between beginner players and master players.
 Beginners tend to make it to the top and fall a lot, reducing their time to win.
 Master players fall less often and so their amount of time to win is longer.

 With online patches introduced to a lot of competitive multiplayer games, does it affect the way the characters/levels were originally designed?